 (b) Controllable WFPS: If a Generator or, where relevant a Generator Aggregator, in respect of a Controllable WFPS, issues an Availability Notice or a Re-declaration increasing (from zero or otherwise) or decreasing the level of Availability from a specified time, such notice shall be effective from the Trading Period following the specified time.

 SDC1.4.3.7 Decreasing: When a CDGU and/or Controllable WFPS is Synchronised to the System the Generator may have occasion to issue an Availability Notice or a Re-declaration decreasing the level of Availability of the CDGU and/or Controllable WFPS from a specified time.
 Such notice shall be construed as meaning that the CDGU and/or Controllable WFPS is capable of maintaining Load at the level of the prevailing Availability until the time specified in the notice.
 Thereafter, the CDGU and/or Controllable WFPS shall be capable of maintaining Load to the level which would have been achieved if a Dispatch Instruction had been given to reduce the Load.
 This would have occurred with effect from the specified time, at the maximum De-Loading Rate and/or Ramp-Down Rate declared for the CDGU and/or Controllable WFPS as a Technical Parameter at such time down to the level of Availability specified in the new Availability Notice or a Re-declaration.
+When a Demand Side Unit is providing a Demand Side Unit MW Response the Demand Side Unit may have occasion to issue an Availability Notice or a Re-declaration decreasing the level of Demand Side Unit MW Availability of the Demand Side Unit from a specified time.
+Such notice shall be construed as meaning that the Demand Side Unit is capable of maintaining Demand Side Unit MW Response at the level of the prevailing Demand Side Unit MW Availability until the time specified in the notice.
+Thereafter, the Demand Side Unit shall be capable of maintaining Demand Side Unit MW Response to the level which would have been achieved if a Dispatch Instruction had been given to reduce the Demand Side Unit MW Response.
+This would have occurred with effect from the specified time, at the Maximum Ramp Down Rate declared for the Demand Side Unit as a Technical Parameter at such time down to the level of Demand Side Unit MW Availability specified in the new Availability Notice or a Re-declaration.

 SDC1.4.4.2 Additional Grid Code Characteristics Notice

-The following items are required to be submitted by each User, with the exception of Aggregators, direct to the TSO:
+The following items are required to be submitted by each User direct to the TSO:

 (a) Individual CCGT Module data equivalent to the data required for a CCGT Installation.
 It shall also show any revisions to the Technical Parameters for each of the CCGT Modules within it.